-- 1. Give each team member a set of seven cards.
-Each set should be different from the others, such as different colors, marked with different shapes, etc. - 2.
+- 1. Place 30 pull tabs (from the top of a can), 5 pieces of paper and sharpened pencils, and 5 pieces of yarn, 12" long on the table.
+The sharpeners are for sharpening pencils only, not for the solution. - 2.
+Give each team member a set of seven unnumbered cards.
+Each set should be different from the others, such as different colors, or marked with different shapes, etc. Make sure team members surrender a card after each response. - 3.
 Place a container within reach of all team members.
-Make sure it is large enough to hold all 35 cards and that it has an opening large enough to accept the cards.
-Make sure team members place a card in the container after each turn. - 3.
-If there are fewer than five team members, record the number of team members.
-For each successful round of responses the unassigned card will be worth 1 point.
+Make sure it has an opening large enough and that it can hold all 35 cards. - 4.
+If there are fewer than five team members competing, record the number of team members.
+For each successful round of responses, the unassigned card will be worth 1 point.
 For example: There are 4 team members; one set is unassigned; the team gives all of its responses in 7 rounds.
 The unused set of cards will be worth 7 points (1 point per round).
-If time ends before all team members respond, the team will receive 1 point for each round completed by ALL team members for the unassigned set. - 4.
-Be sure to give exactly 1 minute to think and 4 minutes to respond.
-Students responding as time ends can finish and be scored.

-5. Examples of Common Responses:
+If time ends before all team members respond the team will receive 1 point for each round completed by ALL team members for the unassigned set. - 5.
+Be sure to give exactly 1 minute to think and 6 minutes to respond.
+Warn the team when 1 minute and again when 30 seconds remain.
+Team members responding as time ends can finish and be scored. - 6.
+Score: 1 point for each common response, 5 points for each creative response. - 7.
+Examples of Common Responses: descriptive statements about the creation; statements that do not make sense; statements that are similar to a previous one; basic descriptions such as "That's silly"; "That won't work" or "I like it." - 8.
+Examples of Creative Responses: statements that show a team member is imaginative; statements that make sense and build on a previous statement; humorous statements; puns; unusual responses.